Updated On - January 25, 2023 by Nasir Khan |Reading Time: 5 minutes

 A usable PST file has been produced.
 You can access all the information in the EDB file by importing it into your personal Outlook account.

-Second option: open EDB files with Exchange Admin Center (EAC)
+2nd Method: open EDB files by Using Exchange Admin Center (EAC)

 Using the Exchange Admin Center, we also have to convert EDB to PST file format.
 Pursue the following steps: